-Feel free to call an attorney at The Chiozza Law Firm at 901-526-9494 to determine if your criminal convictions or dismissed charges can be expunged from your record.
+Feel free to call a criminal defense attorney at The Chiozza Law Firm at 901-526-9494 to determine if your criminal convictions or dismissed charges can be expunged from your record.
 We have served many clients who now have no criminal record because of expungements, and we will fight to do the same for you.